thiagoapr/thiagoapr.github.io/README.md

 ### Education

 Ph.D.
-Candidate in Economics, University of Sao Paulo, Brazil. <br/> M.Sc. in Economics, Federal University of Minas Gerais, Brazil, 2013. <br/> B.Sc. in Economics, University of Sao Paulo, Brazil, 2007.
+Candidate in Economics, University of São Paulo, Brazil. <br/> M.Sc. in Economics, Federal University of Minas Gerais, Brazil, 2013. <br/> B.Sc. in Economics, University of São a Paulo, Brazil, 2007.

 * * *